 Oestrogen treatment of transwomen increases the risk of ischemic stroke by 250%.
 Testosterone treatment of transmen can give extreme acne problems.
 Are these medical issues properly discussed with patients?

 Regardless of the medical findings in recent research, the treatment with puberty blockers is unethical since (see section 9 above) puberty blockers consolidates gender dysphoria in children who would otherwise "grow out" of it.
 One risks destroying the lives of children who would otherwise grow into a "normal" adult role.

 A false argument put forward (also in an interview with the chief investigator at ANOVA, Karolinska Hospital, Sweden, in the program "The transtrain and the teenage girls"), is that certain brain structures in transgender persons have characteristics that are more similar to the "perceived" gender than the "assigned" gender.

 Similar studies have been made of changes in brain structures for different professional occupations.
 For example, a long-term study of comparison between stewardesses (airplane) and taxi drivers (in London) showed that the profession over time can have a major impact on the size of brain structures, such as the hippocampus a brain structure known to be critical to memory and spatial orientation processing.
 Also, studies of various mental disorders (e.g. schizophrenia, depression, sleep deprivation) also show significant differences to control groups.

-AS a consequence it may also be noted that, thus, one cannot know, before puberty, details of how the brain will develop during and after puberty (up to the age of 25).
+As a consequence it may also be noted that, thus, one cannot know, before puberty, details of how the brain will develop during and after puberty (up to the age of 25).
 It is therefore impossible, even theoretically, to use fMRI in children to try to draw conclusions about whether the child suffers from gender dysphoria or suffers from other psychological/ psychosocial issues.
-REFERENCES.

 Gender Identity Challenge - Norway

 Org.nr 924 796 359